ElkanaGam/cortex/README.md

 parsers_modules = ['parser_list']
 ```
 3. Client issues:
-the cliend demand a parser object to parse the raw data. this object has to be with `serialize(data, type='snapshot'), desrialize_data(data, type='snapshot')` method.
-This object is *not* exposed and has to be hard-coded in the client.py. the default protocol that suppotred by the server  is currently protobuf and all data is converted to this protocol via those parsers object.<br/>
+The cliend demand a parser object to parse the raw data. this object has to be with a `serialize(data, type='snapshot'), desrialize_data(data, type='snapshot')` method.<br/> This object is *not* exposed and cannot be accessed through command line, and has to be hard-coded in the `client.py`. the default protocol that suppotred by the server is currently protobuf and all data is converted to this protocol via those parsers object.<br/>
-Another elemnt that can be control is the UPLOADS_NUM - limit the numbers of uploaded snapshots, again in the `utils.py` file.
+Another element that can be control, is the UPLOADS_NUM - this variable limit the numbers of uploaded snapshots,  and cahnges are made in the `utils.py` file.

 ## Contact
 Elkana1234@gmail.com.